-For Cobalt iP series motors (Analog or Digital) the power use changes during operation, however you an safely use 5mA or 0.005 amps for calculations as this will be the maximum current draw between changes..
+For Cobalt iP series motors (Analog or Digital) the power use changes during operation.
+However, you can safely use 5mA (0.005 amps) for calculations as this will be the maximum current draw between changes.

-(By the way, of course this method is also handy for calculating current draw for DCC decoders by the way - measure across the DC motor terminals with nothing else connected to them. it will give you the "stall current")
+(By the way, of course this method is also handy for calculating current draw for DCC decoders - measure across the DC motor terminals with nothing else connected to them. it will give you the "stall current")

-For example, if the stall type turnout motor is very high in impedance it will need very low current to operate it at its rated voltage.
+For example, if the stall type turnout motor is very high in impedance, it will need very low current to operate it at its rated voltage.
 Pure DC is good for a stall type motor - lower voltage giving higher current... the advantage being slower changes which are still strong and reliable but have lower operating noise too!

-Remember though that "stall" motors are always on and drawing power... so you should multiply the static current draw by the total quantity, ie: 12@30mA will be 360mA
+Remember though that "stall" motors are always on and drawing power - so you should multiply the static current draw by the total quantity, ie 12@ 30mA will be 360mA.

-Economical power supply for these.... a regulated DC "wall wart" type, where the supply plugs directly into the mains socket - these are low cost and easy to find - you could for example happily power more than 15 Cobalt turnout motors safely with a no longer needed 500mA portable home phone battery charger!
+Economical power supply for these - a regulated DC "wall" type, where the supply plugs directly into the mains socket.
+These are low-cost and easy to find from many sources.

-BEST DC power supply for Analog Cobalt-type motors?
-The DCCconcepts PSU-2.
-The PSU-2 will also let you simplify wiring as it is a split-rail (+9v) (0v) (-9v) type regulated DC power supply that needs only SPDT switches and two wires to work!
+Best DC power supply for Analog Cobalt-type motors is the DCCconcepts SPS12.
+The SPS12 will also let you simplify wiring as it is a split rail (+12V) (0V) (-12V) type regulated DC power supply that needs only SPDT switches and two wires to work!

-Alternatively, both DC & DCC users can use the versatile high-power AD-2fx or AD-8fx Stall motor decoders.
+Alternatively, both DC and DCC users can use the versatile high-power "AD" Accessory Decoders for stall motors.